google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

 on when they added your app to their home screen.

 Your `start_url` should direct the user straight into your app, rather than a product landing page.
-Think about the what the user will want to do once they open your app, and place them there.
+Think about what the user will want to do once they open your app, and place them there.

     "start_url": "/?utm_source=a2hs"

-Success: add a query string to the end of the `start_url` to track how often your app is launched.
+Success: add a query string to the end of the `start_url` to track how often your app is launched from the home screen.

 ### `background_color` {: #background-color }